Rare spotless giraffe born at Tennessee zoo

 Brights Zoo in Limestone welcomed the solid brown giraffe on July 31.

-“Giraffe experts believe she is the only solid-colored reticulated giraffe living anywhere on the planet,” Brights Zoo stated in a release.
+“Giraffe experts believe she is the only solid-colored reticulated giraffe living anywhere on the planet,” Brights Zoo said in a release.

-Zoo officials say there are records of another giraffe without spots being born in Japan in the 1970s.
+Zoo officials said there are records of another giraffe without spots being born in Japan in the 1970s.

 “From Day 1 we’ve been in contact with zoo professionals all over the country,” said Brights Zoo director David Bright.
 “And especially the old timers that have been around for a long time.
 ‘Hey, have you seen this?
 What’s your thoughts?’
 And nobody’s seen it.”